triciasawyer/Reading-notes-201/class-01.md

 ## Reading 01- Getting Started

 **Compose a short poem describing how HTTP sends data between computers.**
-It starts with a request message that is sent to the server.
-It requests a copy of the website to the client.
+It starts with a HTTP request message that is sent from the browser to the server.
+The message is requesting that the server sends a copy of the website to the client.
+That message along with all of the other data sent between the client and the server, is sent across the internet connection using TCI/IP (Transmission Control Protocol/Internet Protocol).

 **Describe how HTML, CSS, and JS files are “parsed” in the browser.**
 When the html document is well formed, it'll be quicker and easier for those files to be parsed when the html file is received.